praTeek271/SBD_model/README.md

 - Gather additional labeled data to enhance model training.

 ## Contributors
+- Prateek Kumar Singh
+- Ritika Singh
-- John Doe
+- Shadiya Khan
-- Jane Smith
+- Bharkha Bharatwaj

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.